 A key DBC focus has been reforming the Canadian Task Force on Preventive Health Care's methodology and governance.
 DBC has consistently called for greater oversight, transparency, and the inclusion of experts in the development of national guidelines.
-This advocacy contributed to a major development: In March 2025, the Health Minister paused the Task Force's work and ordered a formal review of its processes.
-An external expert review panel submitted the review to PHAC on April 25, 2025.
+This advocacy contributed to a major development: In June 2025, the external expert review panel published recommendations to reform the Task Force.
+We look forward to implementation.
 DBC remains a leading force in shaping the future of breast cancer screening in Canada.